This Roasted Tomato Basil Dip is rich and creamy. Use it as a dip or sauce. It's a great way to use up the tomatoes in the garden.

 If you tried this Roasted Tomato Basil Dip Recipe or any other recipe on my website, please leave a ⭐️ star rating and let me know how you like it in the 💬 comments below.
 I love hearing from you!

 I originally posted this recipe on Dec.
 26, 2014.
 I added new photos, text, and a video when I republished it.

 - Slice tomatoes in half and put in a baking dish.

-- Put peeled garlic in with tomatoes, and drizzle olive oil over tomatoes and garlic.
+- Place peeled garlic in with tomatoes, and drizzle olive oil over tomatoes and garlic.

 - Add salt and pepper.

-- After tomatoes and garlic cools, mix in a food processor with beans and fresh basil.
-Add more salt and pepper, and mix until well combined.
+- After tomatoes and garlic cool, mix in a food processor with beans and fresh basil.
+Add more salt and pepper, and mix until smooth and creamy.

 *Note: Nutrition information should be considered an estimate only.
 Different nutrition calculators give you different results.